Words: Jonathan Wells

 Scrooged, 1988

 Why does it feel festive?
-Because it’s based on the greatest Christmas story of all time, Charles Dickens’s A Christmas Carol.
+Because it’s based on the greatest Christmas story of all time – Charles Dickens’s A Christmas Carol.
 And, while many adaptations hit the seasonal spot (we’re looking at you, Muppets), the suiting is infinitely sharper here.

 When should you watch it?
 Whenever you’re in the mood for some Bill Murray.
-Like Ferrell in Elf, above, the film hinges on the stellar performance of the former Saturday Night Live player, who pivots from dour to delightful after encountering three caricatured ghosts.
+Like Ferrell in Elf, the film hinges on the stellar performance of the former Saturday Night Live player, who pivots from dour to delightful after encountering three caricatured ghosts.

 Most ‘Christmassy’ line?
 “It’s Christmas Eve!
 It’s the one night of the year when we all act a little nicer, we smile a little easier, we cheer a little more.
 For a couple of hours out of the whole year, we are the people that we always hoped we would be!”